vmware-tanzu/tanzu-framework/docs/dev/build.md

 `make install`: To install CRDs into the cluster.

-API controllers that exist in Framework repo
+API controllers that exist in the Framework repo
 * [Addons](https://github.com/vmware-tanzu/tanzu-framework/tree/main/addons)
 * [Capabilities](https://github.com/vmware-tanzu/tanzu-framework/tree/main/pkg/v1/sdk/capabilities)
 * [TKR](https://github.com/vmware-tanzu/tanzu-framework/tree/main/pkg/v1/tkr)

-Each controller directory has its own Dockerfile, Makefile and manifests needed to deploy the controller to the cluster.
+Each controller directory has its own Dockerfile, Makefile and manifests needed to build the image and deploy the controller to the cluster.

 ### Framework CLI